komin0407/RPTGS/README.md

-# [ICML 2026 Spotlight] PAVE: Stabilizing the Q-Gradient Field for Policy Smoothness in Actor-Critic Methods
+# [ICML 2026 Oral] PAVE: Stabilizing the Q-Gradient Field for Policy Smoothness in Actor-Critic Methods

 Official implementation of **PAVE (Policy-Aware Value-field Equalization)**, a critic-centric regularization framework that stabilizes the action-gradient field induced by the Q-function.
 PAVE is built on top of TD3 and SAC and improves policy smoothness without modifying the actor.